angular/angular/aio/content/cli/index.md

 You can edit the generated files directly, or add to and modify them using CLI commands.
 Use the [ng generate](cli/generate) command to add new files for additional components and services, and code for new pipes, directives, and so on.
-Commands such as [add](cli/add) and [generate](cli/generate), which create or operate on apps and libraries, must be executed from within a workspace or project folder.
+Commands such as [add](cli/add) and [generate](cli/generate), which create or operate on applications and libraries, must be executed from within a workspace or project folder.

 * See more about the [Workspace file structure](guide/file-structure).